|

 Common Name Extras 60 Common Name Extras 61 Common Name Extras 62 Common Name Extras 63 Common Name Extras 64 United States Department of Agriculture Plant Hardiness Zone Map - This map of USA is based on a range of average annual minimum winter temperatures, divided into 13 of 10-degree F zones, that this plant will thrive in USA, Alaska, Hawaii and Puerto Rico.
 There are other Hardiness Zone Maps for the rest of the world including the one for Great Britain and Ireland of zones 7a to 10a.
 If the plant you see here has the same zone in your area of that country, then you can grow it at your home. |

-Normally in the fourth column below, I insert which countries in Europe, the plant is native in; introduced into or except from.
+Normally in the fourth column in the next table, I insert which countries in Europe, the plant is native in; introduced into or except from.
 Seeing which Native UK Wildflowers are also native in your country within Europe, Soviet Union, USA, Canada or China you can then use them with the cultivated plants for your country in your own home garden - so help your local wildlife including Butterflies - and home with snippets from Flower Arrangements from Wild Flowers by Violet Stevenson.
 Published by J M Dent & Sons in 1972.
 ISBN 0 460 07844 5.
 View my chapter precis before executing the flower arranging of the plants.

 The Saxifraga Foundation is a network of European nature photographers, whose aim is to stimulate and facilitate the conservation of European biodiversity.
 They do so by providing high-quality nature pictures free of charge.
 The website free natureimages.eu is an initiative of the Saxifraga Foundation.
 The Saxifrage foundation is assisted by the Crossbill Guides Foundation, Dutch Butterfly Conservation (De Vlinderstichting) and Foto Fitis.
 Currently, Saxifraga is working on two projects.
 The first one is the construction of a gallery of pictures of European plants, animals and landscapes.
 To download these pictures, go to the Saxifraga Gallery.
 With the search engine you can search for images using the scientific name or the common name of plants and animals in Dutch and English.
 The second project is the creation of a collection of images of the Dutch landscape (NL in Beeld).
 This has been done by taking pictures in a grid in a systematic way.
 We have used the so called Amersfoort-coordinates, which are found on official Dutch topographic maps.
 The Amersfoort grid is a collection of square kilometers.
 To find more details visit the website of NL in Beeld.
 The pictures can be viewed at the Saxifraga Gallery.